Jerry Sandusky

-Gerald Arthur Sandusky (born January 26, 1944) is an American convicted serial child molester and a retired college football coach.
-Sandusky served as an assistant coach for his entire career, mostly at Pennsylvania State University under Joe Paterno, from 1969 to 1999, the last 22 years as defensive coordinator.
+Gerald Arthur Sandusky (born January 26, 1944) is an American convicted serial child molester and retired college football coach.

+Sandusky served as an assistant coach for his entire career, mostly at Pennsylvania State University under Joe Paterno.
+Sandusky was an assistant coach at Penn State from 1969 to 1999, where he served as defensive coordinator for the final 22 years of his career.
 He received "Assistant Coach of the Year" awards in 1986 and 1999.
 Sandusky authored several books related to his football coaching experiences.

 In 1977, Sandusky founded The Second Mile, a non-profit charity serving Pennsylvania's underprivileged and at-risk youth.
-After Sandusky's 1999 retirement as assistant coach at Penn State, he continued working with The Second Mile at Penn State, maintaining an office at the university until 2011.
+Following his 1999 retirement from Penn State, he continued working with the Second Mile at Penn State and maintained an office at the university until 2011.

 In 2011, following a two-year grand jury investigation, Sandusky was arrested and charged with 52 counts of sexual abuse of young boys over a 15-year period from 1994 to 2009.
-He met his molestation victims through The Second Mile; they were participating in the organization.
-Several of them testified against Sandusky in his sexual abuse trial.
+Sandusky met his molestation victims through the Second Mile.
+Several of his victims later testified against Sandusky in his sexual abuse trial.
 Four of the charges were subsequently dropped.

 On June 22, 2012, Sandusky was found guilty on 45 of the 48 remaining charges.
 Sandusky was sentenced on October 9, 2012, to 30 to 60 years in prison.
-On October 18, 2012, Sandusky's lawyers appealed his conviction in Centre County Court in Pennsylvania.
-They claim that they did not have enough time to prepare for their client's case.
-On October 31, 2012, Sandusky was moved to Pennsylvania's SCI Greene "supermax" prison to serve his sentence.
-On January 30, 2013, Pennsylvania Judge John Cleland denied Sandusky's request for a new trial.
+He has been incarcerated in the Pennsylvania prison system since October 31, 2012.